ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 #### B. Deactivate Machine

-The System allows Zonal Admin to deactivate the machine, which are already deactivated due to any reasons.
+The System allows Zonal Admin to deactivate the machine, which are already activated.
 The Zonal Admin selects the machine and the all the machine of that zone are displayed.
-The Zonal Admin can select one active machine or multiple active machine at a time then selects the Deactivate option.
+The Zonal Admin can select one activated machine or multiple activated machines at a time then selects the Deactivate option.
 The system validates Zonal Admin’s privileges, on successful validation, deactivates the selected machine(s), and the system provides a notification.

 #### C. Decommission  Machine